 Most residential streets are not serviced by city buses, which are either too heavy, too bulky, or too noisy for the residents.
 There are also fewer users to fill up a complete city bus, so the Toboxi series could bridge the gap with its small to medium capacity.

-I would like to thank Nicolas Lentendre who help me develop this concept.
+The Toboxi concept was imagined in June 2016 by Charles Bombardier in collaboration with Nicolas Lentendre.
 Nicolas is currently developing a new type of urban bus with his company Letenda.com.
 The Toboxi concept was designed by Ashish Thulkar, an industrial designer from Bangalore, India.
 Ashish graduated with a master’s degree in design in 2014.
 He currently works as a freelance vehicle designer at the Indian Institute of Science.
 He also created the Venus concept a cyclist friendly car and the Mozeca urban transportation system.